jdillard/sphinx-sitemap/docs/configuration.rst

 Supporting Multiple Versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For multiversion sitemaps, it is required to generate a sitemap per version and then manually add their locations to a `sitemapindex`_ file.
+For multi-version sitemaps, it is required to generate a sitemap per version and then manually add their locations to a `sitemapindex.xml`_ file.

-The extension will look at the :confval:`version` config value for the current version being built, so make sure that is set.
+The extension will look at :confval:`version` for the current version being built, so make sure that is set.

 .. note:: When using multiple versions, it is best practice to set the canonical URL in the theme layout of all versions to the latest version of that page::

      <link rel="canonical" href="https://my-site.com/docs/latest/index.html"/>

-.. _config_supporting_multiple_languages:
+.. _configuration_supporting_multiple_languages:

 Supporting Multiple Languages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For multilingual sitemaps, generate a sitemap per language/locale and then manually add their locations to a `sitemapindex`_ file.
+For multilingual sitemaps, generate a sitemap per language/locale and then manually add their locations to a `sitemapindex.xml`_ file.

-The primary language is set by the :confval:`language` config value.
-Alternative languages are either manually set by :confval:`sitemap_locales` option or auto-detected by the extension from the :confval:`locale_dirs` config value, so make sure one of those is set.
+The primary language is set by :confval:`language`.
+Alternative languages are either manually set by :confval:`sitemap_locales` or auto-detected by the extension from :confval:`locale_dirs`, so make sure one of those is set.

 ``sitemap_locales`` configuration is to specify a list of locales to include in the sitemap.
-For instance, if a third-party extension adds unsupported langauges to **locale_dirs**, or to allow locales to reach a certain translated percentage before making them public.
+For instance, if a third-party extension adds unsupported languages to :confval:`locale_dirs`, or to allow locales to reach a certain translated percentage before making them public.
 For example, if the primary language is `en`, and a list with `es` and `fr` translations specified, the sitemap look like this::